 Here are a few tips for making the most of these events:

 If you want to figure out how to find a career coach outside the obvious industry events, think about more ordinary places where people in your field might congregate.
-This could include fitness centres, country club or a favourite deli in the business district or a bar across from a full block of car dealerships.
+This could include fitness centers, country club or a favorite deli in the business district or a bar across from a full block of car dealerships.

 Depending on your career path, volunteer work at a school, museum or for a charity can also introduce you to influential people and potential mentors.